dustinwloring1988/learn-nanochat/readme.md

 #### Challenge 14
 Train the baby model from challenge 13 on a single GPU.
 The point of this is to get an environment set up to work with a GPU and to make sure device is set/used properly in the code so far.
 I'll still need to add in validation, metrics, and checkpointing before scaling up.

-#### Future potential challenges and/or things to look up and/or todo
+#### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.

 * Understand the KV cache including how much compute is saved by it